 Most GTAs begin as undergraduate language teachers.
 New GTAs are usually assigned to a section of Russian 1101 (Elementary Russian I), so GTA training focuses on general pedagogical training and specific skills needed for elementary language instruction.
 (Note, however, that teaching assignments are ultimately determined by the needs of the department, the language skills of the GTA, and other factors.)

 The department requires graduate students to successfully complete the Foreign Language Graduate Teaching Associate Workshop prior to being allowed to serve as GTAs.
-The workshop is run by the Foreign Language Center at Ohio State, and jointly taught by the Language Program Coordinators from all of the modern language departments.
+The workshop is run by the Center for Languages, Literatures, and Cultures at Ohio State, and jointly taught by the Language Program Coordinators from all of the modern language departments.
 New Slavic GTAs interact with and learn alongside new GTAs from these departments.
 The Graduate Teaching Associate Workshop is held in the two weeks prior to the beginning of the school year.

 Language Programs Coordinator and the Team-Teaching Model

-The Language Programs Coordinator, Spencer Robinson, supervises all GTA instructors assigned to language classes.
+The Language Programs Coordinator supervises all GTA instructors assigned to language classes.
 GTAs teaching different sections of the same language class work closely with each other as well as with the Language Programs Coordinator.
-Each team of teachers meets weekly with Spencer to discuss teaching methods, issues, and students; as well as to plan and revise tests and quizzes.
+Each team of teachers meets weekly with the Coordinator to discuss teaching methods, issues, and students, as well as to plan and revise tests and quizzes.
 The Coordinator also conducts classroom observations of language classes, and provides guidance and feedback.